metadatacenter/cedar-artifact-library/README.md

 If the `-y` option is omitted the YAML is written to the console.

-Other file-based options are `-esf` for element schema artifacts, and `-fsf` for field schema artifacts.
+Other file-based options are `-esf` for element schema artifacts, `-fsf` for field schema artifacts, and `-tif` for template instance artifacts.

 To generate a YAML file from a CEDAR template stored on the main CEDAR system: